 Cemetery Description: |

-Headstone photographs are available for most burials through 2012/2013 (and are in the process of being added to JOWBR).
-Please contact cemetery@JGSToronto.ca to request a headstone photograph; please provide the decedent's name, cemetery section (and sub-section, if applicable), and row and grave numbers.
-Headstone photographs for more recent burials can also be requested at this address and are anticipated to be fulfilled during the summer months.
+Please contact cemetery@JGSToronto.ca for information about, or to request, photographs of headstones; please provide the decedent's name, cemetery section (and sub-section, if applicable), and row and grave numbers.
+We can often provide larger or higher-resolution photos than those appearing here, as well as photos of the reverse side of headstones (when relevant information, such as memorial inscriptions, appears there).
+Headstone photographs for more recent burials can also be requested at this address and are anticipated to be fulfilled during the summer and fall months.

 |